-Obama offers military help to Eastern Europe allies worried by Russia
+Obama offers military help to eastern Europe allies worried by Russia

 WARSAW U.S. President Barack Obama promised on Tuesday to beef up military support for eastern European members of the NATO alliance who fear they could be next in the firing line after the Kremlin's intervention in Ukraine.

-Under attack from critics at home who say his leadership on the world stage has not been muscular enough, Obama unveiled plans to spend up to $1 billion (596.8 million pounds) in supporting and training the armed forces of NATO states on Russia's borders.
+Under attack from critics at home who say his leadership on the world stage has not been muscular enough, Obama unveiled plans to spend up to $1 billion in supporting and training the armed forces of NATO states on Russia's borders.

 Stationing troops permanently in eastern Europe would be tricky: many NATO members in Western Europe would baulk at the cost, and a big increase in U.S. forces could prompt reciprocal steps by Moscow and spiral into an arms race.

-"The United States is proud to bear its share of the defence of the transatlantic alliance," he said after their talks in Warsaw.
+"The United States is proud to bear its share of the defense of the transatlantic alliance," he said after their talks in Warsaw.
 "It is the cornerstone of our security."

 As they met, fighting raged in eastern Ukraine for a second straight day as Kiev's army pressed an offensive against pro-Russian separatists holding the city of Slaviansk and said it had inflicted losses on the rebels.